5/6 night stay in beautiful village.

-We are looking for someone/couple who will nuture our very old labrador/collie mix.
-She is 15, very stiff, out of breath when walking and hard of hearing.
+We are looking for someone who will nuture our old labrador/collie mix.
+She is very stiff, unsteady on her back legs, out of breath when walking and hard of hearing.
 She far prefers her human friends to other dogs and just loves company.
 She is also incredibly willing to please and obedient.
+If we find the perfect match we would love to be able to call on whoever for other short housesits in the future.
+We can be flexible with the departure date (extend or reduce by a day).

 Our Home & Location